Kenyan election in facts and figures

 Before they leave, indelible ink is applied to the voter’s finger to ensure they cannot vote again.

-The IEBC says manual registers will be used as backup if the electronic system fails, a source of dispute between the rival candidates.
+Manual registers are to be used as back-up if the electronic system fails but it remains a source of dispute between the rival candidates.

 More than 1,100 polling stations have no access to 3G or 4G networks with the electoral body saying it will use satellite modems to ensure coverage.